snowplow-archive/snowplow.github.com/_posts/2017-01-16-data-collection-the-essential-but-unloved-foundation-of-the-data-value-chain.md

 Data represents what has happened in the world.
 When we look at data, we do so first of all to understand what actually has happened in the world, and use that to build an understanding of why.
 So when we work with data, we're constantly taking data, which is a numeric representation of the world, and converting it into our own mental representation of the world.

-Structuring the data, then, in a way that naturally mirrors the way we actually think about the world, makes the data much easier to work with.
+Structuring the data, then, in a way that mirrors the way we actually think about the world, makes the data much easier to work with.
 This is the primary reason why people find working with data underlying Omniture / Adobe so difficult: because the structure of the data (a long list of sProps and eVars) reflects legacy architectural decisions made by the SiteCatalyst engineering team many years ago, rather than our mental model for the web events that we typically track with it today.

 As we've often remarked, different companies, with different digital propositions and different relationships with their users, will want to track radically different events and user journeys from one another.
 If each is to collect a data set that is structured in a way that mirrors the way practionners at those companies think about those user journeys, we should expect that the structure of those data set be wildly different between those different companies.
 Trying to force every company to squeeze their data into a long, flat list of custom dimensions and metrics does not make for an easy-to-understand data set.

 <h4 id="metadata">2.2.2 Bundle data with metadata about what that data represents, how it was generated and how it was processed</h4>

 Data by itself is valueless.
-Unless we know what it's supposed to represent, how it was generated, how it is structured and how reliable it is, we are not in a position to know what it "means", so understand if it is appropriate to answer the particular questions we want to ask.
+Unless we know what it is supposed to represent, how it was generated, how it is structured and how reliable it is, we are not in a position to know what it "means", so understand if it is appropriate to answer the particular questions we want to ask.

 When data sets were small and lived in spreadsheets with named authors, getting hold of this contextual information was a simple matter of asking the author.
 In the world we live today, where billions of lines of data, generated from tens or hundreds of different sources via multiple different processes, over many years and decades, and accumulated in data warehouses, data marts or data lakes (I use the terms through gritted teeth), it may not be clear where one data set ends and another begins, leave alone who you should ask about what the data represents and how it was generated.